If you are looking for a cocktail that is pure summer in a glass, you’ll enjoy celebrating National Mint Julep Day – honored each year on May 30.

 - The word julep refers to a syrupy drink used along with medicine.

 - The name Mint Julep comes from a Persian word “gulab” and an Arab word “julab”.
-Together the two words mean rosewater.
+Together the two words mean rosewater, which is fascinating, because Mint Juleps don’t contain roses as an ingredient.

 - Mint Julep is the traditional drink of the Kentucky Derby.